Havila Voyages

 Review of Havila Voyages

-• The North Sea-based AHTS are with power output between 9-18,6 MW (12K-25000 HP) each.
+• The North Sea-based AHTS vessels have power outputs between 9-18.6 MW (12K-25,000 HP) each.

-• The ERRVs are rescue and recovery boats providing security services for oil installations (oil spills, fire protection, etc).
+• The ERRVs are rescue and recovery boats providing security services for oil installations (oil spills, fire protection, etc.).

 • Some vessels are also available for bareboat chartering (hiring without administration or technical maintenance).

-All Havila vessels are Norway-flagged and most are registered in Bergen.
+All Havila vessels are Norway-flagged, and most are registered in Bergen.

 Havila Voyages logo (CruiseMapper)

-In April 2023, Havila Voyages obtained the required licenses (from Ireland's Central Bank) to finance its coastal fleet and release the security held by the original financing partner GTLK (EU-sanctioned due to the Russia-Ukraine war).
-The necessary financing was secured in June-July by raising EUR 305M from HPS Investment Partners LLC (2007-founded, NYC-headquartered American investment firm).
-Additionally, Havila Voyages' principal owners and investors raised EUR 65M in additional equity, and Havila Holding AS provided a loan of EUR 20M.
-This allowed the delivery (in August) of the second pair of ferries Polaris and Pollux from Turkey's Tersan Shipyard.
+In April 2023, Havila Voyages obtained the necessary licenses (from Ireland's Central Bank) to finance its coastal fleet and release the security held by the original financing partner, GTLK (EU-sanctioned due to the Russia-Ukraine war).
+The required financing was secured in June-July by raising EUR 305 million from HPS Investment Partners LLC (2007-founded, NYC-headquartered American investment firm).
+Additionally, Havila Voyages' principal owners and investors raised EUR 65 million in additional equity, and Havila Holding AS provided a loan of EUR 20 million.
+This enabled the delivery (in August) of the second pair of ferries, Polaris and Pollux, from Turkey's Tersan Shipyard.

-The HAVILA cruise brand
+The HAVILA Cruise Brand

-In late December 2018 was announced that Enova (Norwegian government agency) provides NOK 88 million (USD 10,1M) as financial support for Havila Kystruten's newbuilds (or NOK 22M per vessel).
+In late December 2018, it was announced that Enova (Norwegian government agency) would provide NOK 88 million (USD 10.1 million) in financial support for Havila Kystruten's newbuilds (or NOK 22 million per vessel).

-In mid-September 2022, Havila Kystruten signed term sheets with lenders for the cruise fleet's refinancing and set dates for the start of operations for Pollux and Polaris.
-The financing totaled USD-EUR 370 million (GBP 325M), covering payment to Turkey's Tersan Shipyard (on the delivery of both vessels) as well as redemption of existing debt to GTLK (Russia's largest leasing company) related to fleet's all four vessels.
+In mid-September 2022, Havila Kystruten signed term sheets with lenders for the refinancing of its cruise fleet and set dates for the start of operations for Pollux and Polaris.
+The financing totaled USD-EUR 370 million (GBP 325 million), covering payments to Turkey's Tersan Shipyard for the delivery of both vessels, as well as the redemption of existing debt to GTLK (Russia's largest leasing company) related to all four vessels in the fleet.

-The ships are LNG-powered hybrids (alternative battery power) and with passenger capacity 640 (179 cabins).
-The design was by "Havyard Ship Technology AS" (subsidiary of Havyard Group ASA) - a Norwegian maritime company established in 2000, owns Loland Verft in Leirvik Norway).
+The ships are LNG-powered hybrids (with alternative battery power) and have a passenger capacity of 640 (179 cabins).
+The design was created by Havyard Ship Technology AS (a subsidiary of Havyard Group ASA), a Norwegian maritime company founded in 2000, which owns Loland Verft in Leirvik, Norway).

-The shipbuilding cost was ~EUR 200 million (~USD 230M) per unit.
-Shipbuilders were Barreras Shipyard in Vigo Spain (for Capella and Castor) and Tersan Shipyard in Yalova Turkey (for Polaris and Pollux).
+The shipbuilding cost was approximately EUR 200 million (~USD 230 million) per unit.
+The shipbuilders were Barreras Shipyard in Vigo, Spain (for Capella and Castor) and Tersan Shipyard in Yalova, Turkey (for Polaris and Pollux).

-In early-April 2019, Havila Kystruten and the Norwegian company Kongsberg Maritime signed a 10-year contract (NOK 150 million / USD 17,6M) for "Power-by-the-Hour" service for the new vessels.
-This is a new Kongsberg-provided service introduced in 2017 with NorLines (Norwegian coastal shipping and logistics company).
+In early April 2019, Havila Kystruten and Norwegian company Kongsberg Maritime signed a 10-year contract (NOK 150 million / USD 17.6 million) for "Power-by-the-Hour" service for the new vessels.
+This service, introduced in 2017 with NorLines (a Norwegian coastal shipping and logistics company), gives Kongsberg full responsibility for service planning and performance.

 • The shipowner pays a fixed charge per hour of operation per vessel.